Salt & Wind Travel

 These arrondissements offer a more laid-back, hipster vibe.
 The Canal Saint-Martin (10th arrondissement) is popular for picnics and strolls.
 The 11th arrondissement is home to the Bastille, known for its lively nightlife and diverse dining.
 The 12th arrondissement features the expansive Bois de Vincennes, a large park perfect for outdoor activities.

 It should be said that these neighborhoods have better and worse places to stay.
 The most central and liveliest parts are around the canal and down to the Bastille.
-All in all, it’s a great part of the city since it’s near the Gare du Nord, Gare de l’Est, or Gare de Lyon train stations and provide easy access to some of the most classic day trips from Paris.
-However, we wouldn’t recommend you stay close the train stations as the areas can get dodgy.
+It’s a significant part of the city since it’s near the Gare du Nord, Gare de l’Est, or Gare de Lyon train stations and provides easy access to some of the most classic day trips from Paris.

 Pros: One of the most vibrant and creative parts of the city